inkVerb/VIP/Cheat-Sheets/Android-adb-fastboot.md

 `sudo fastboot flash boot recovery-i-downloaded-prolly-twrp-3.x.2.x.1.x.zip`

-3. Boot to the recovery CWM/TWRP (probably from menues using volume/power keys in the bootloader) (Sometimes the bootloader can boot to the revoery.
+3. Boot to the recovery CWM/TWRP (probably from menus using volume/power keys in the bootloader) (Sometimes the bootloader can boot to the revoery.
 Sony: only when a recovery is installed, the LED will briefly light up on boot; when the LED lights, press VOLUME UP to enter recovery)
 4. Factory reset
 - Use the recovery CWM/TWRP to do a "factory reset" AKA "wipe".
 The new ROM can't install on top of an existing, working Android operating system.